Delay

 • PDF

-Alert if the number of tasks in the node queue reaches the following number - If this option is selected, a new condition will be created within the node.
-It will allow you to monitor whether the number of tasks in the node exceeds the specified threshold.
+• Alert if the number of tasks in the node queue reaches the following number: Helps monitor whether the number of tasks in the node exceeds the specified threshold.
+When selecting the checkbox, you have to enter the needed number of tasks in the field that appears below.

-Maximum interval, for which the task stays in the node before being forwarded - the amount of time a task is allowed to be in this node.
-Can be specified in seconds, minutes, hours, or days.
-It can also be specified as a unixtime function.
-This value must be at least 30 seconds.
+• Maximum interval, for which the task stays in the node before being forwarded: The amount of time a task is allowed to be in the node can be set in seconds, minutes, hours, and days.

 Examples

-• offset_GMT variable is used to adjust the value to a Corezoid server time zone.
+• offset_GMT variable is used to adjust the Corezoid server time zone value.

 Error handling & troubleshooting